Generalized local jacobians and commutative group stacks: Algebraic homology

 By definition the algebraic homology possesses the following basic properties. \\

-\textbf{Functoriality.} The construction $X \mapsto \HH^{alg}(X)$ is functorial in $X$, and defines an $\s$-functor from Artin $k$-stack to pro-object in derived commutative algebraic groups.
+\textbf{Functoriality.} The construction $X \mapsto \HH^{alg}(X)$ is functorial in $X$, and defines an $\s$-functor from Artin $k$-stacks to pro-objects in derived commutative algebraic groups.
 Moreover, the identity of $\HH^{alg}(X)$ defines a canonical class $\alpha_X \in \HH(X,\HH^{alg}(X))$, and thus a canonical morphism of pro-stacks

 which is functorial in $X$ as well. \\

 \textbf{Homology of the point.} We write $\HH^{alg}(k)$ for $\HH^{alg}(\Spec\, k)$.
 It is easy to see that $\HH^{alg}(k)\simeq \ZZ$ is the constant fppf sheaf associated to $\ZZ$ and pro-constant as a pro-object. \\